adamsilver/maintainablecss.com-jekyll/_chapters/08-modifiers.md

 Because the differences are small and well understood, this type of reuse is more maintainable.

-We can use the same approach to buttons.
+We can use the same approach for buttons.
 Most sites have a primary and secondary button style.
 If all that changes is one or two styles we can have a modifier for primary and secondary buttons as follows:

 	.button {
 	  padding: 20px;